cilium/cilium/Documentation/gettingstarted/vtep.rst

 .. warning::

-   This feature is in beta, and is currently incompatible with network policy.
+   This feature is in beta, and currently, it is partially incompatible the L7 policy.
-   The instructions below will specify to disable network policy in order to enable the feature for getting started.
-This restriction will be lifted when the feature graduates from beta.
-This work is tracked in :gh-issue:`17694`.
+   When a pod with an egress L7 policy sends a request to VTEP devices, the VTEP redirection is bypassed.
+The improvement is tracked in :gh-issue:`19699`.

 Enable VXLAN Tunnel Endpoint (VTEP) integration